sythanhho/quotes/index.md

 > - Peter Deutsch
 >"To iterate is human, to recurse divine."
 > - Gena Showalter
 >"Giving up is the only sure way to fail."
+> - Robert H. Schuller
+>"Today's accomplishments were yesterday's impossibilities."